 - Repeat beginning in the opposite direction

-Using some of the tips mentioned above, while at the same time taking things a little easier and a little slower should help avoid a headache after yoga.
+Using some of the tips mentioned above while also taking things a little easier and a little slower should help avoid a headache after yoga.

 Some online yoga studios, online yoga teacher training programs, and brands that we write about may offer us a small commission should you decide to make a purchase or signup after reading our content.
 Thank you for enabling us to exist!